Miss Universe Philippines winners & where they are now

 4. Geraldine Asis – narrowly missed the 5th spot at the 1987 pageant

-Asis (left) at the 1987 Miss Universe and Asis (right) in her hometown Roxas City, Capiz in 2019
+Miss Universe Philippines - Asis (left) at the 1987 Miss Universe and Asis (right) in her hometown Roxas City, Capiz in 2019Asis (left) at the 1987 Miss Universe and Asis (right) in her hometown Roxas City, Capiz in 2019

 Geraldine “Pebbles” Asis represented the Philippines at the 1987 Miss Universe held in Singapore.
 She almost made it to the pageant’s finals, as she missed the 5th spot by a slim margin.

-After her Miss Universe stint, she starred in a few movies such as Action is Missing, Crack Platoon (1987) with comedy king Dolphy.
+After her Miss Universe stint, she starred in a few movies such as Action is Missing, and Crack Platoon (1987) with comedy king Dolphy.
 But through the years, she has still focused on modeling and even plans to open a modeling school in her hometown Roxas City, Capiz.

-And today, while living in Roxas, she’s focusing on running a lodging house business and on her apostolic outreach charity work that includes a community feeding program.
+Today, while living in Roxas, she’s focusing on running a lodging house business and on her apostolic outreach charity work that includes a community feeding program.

 5. Charlene Gonzales – famous for her ‘high tide or low tide’ answer

-Gonzales (left) at the 1994 Miss Universe and Gonzales (right) modeling for Metro Magazine in 2019
+Miss Universe Philippines - Gonzales (left) at the 1994 Miss Universe and Gonzales (right) modeling for Metro Magazine in 2019Gonzales (left) at the 1994 Miss Universe and Gonzales (right) modeling for Metro Magazine in 2019

-Image adapted from: Sash Factor, @itsmecharleneg
+Image adapted from: PADDYLAST INC., @itsmecharleneg via Instagram

 She gave one of the most memorable answers in Miss Universe when Bob Goen, the host of the 1994 pageant, asked her how many islands there are in the Philippines.
 The witty Gonzales responded to ask Goen whether he meant during “high tide or low tide, ” and proceeded to tell him the exact official number of islands in both circumstances – 7,107, and 7,108 at the time.

 Today, she has made a successful career in Philippine showbiz as an actress, host, and model.
-With her husband Aga Muhlach, she is also a supermom of twins Andres and Atasha Muhlach.
+With her husband Aga Muhlach, she is also a supermom of twins Andres and Atasha Muhlach

 6. Miriam Quiambao – 1st runner-up at the 1999 Miss Universe

-Quiambao (left) at the 1999 Miss Universe and Quiambao (right), with her husband, speaking at a conference in 2020
+Miss Universe Philippines - Quiambao (left) at the 1999 Miss Universe and Quiambao (right), with her husband, speaking at a conference in 2020Quiambao (left) at the 1999 Miss Universe and Quiambao (right), with her husband, speaking at a conference in 2020

-Image credit: Pageanthology 101, @miriamq888
+Image credit: Pageanthology 101 via Facebook, @miriamq888 via Instagram

 The Philippines hadn’t won a Miss Universe crown in 26 years when Miriam Quiambao inched close to the crown.
 She came close to winning, earning the 1st runner-up position at the 1999 Miss Universe pageant held in Trinidad and Tobago.